Empires in Arms: Gameplay

 Winning the game is done through earning victory points.
 These are scored in the economic phase and are based on each nation's political status.
 The political status of a nation is influenced by a number of factors, but mainly by winning or losing wars and battles.
 Battles are won by a combination of generals available, the quality of the troops in the armies and a battlefield strategy selected prior to the battle.
 Troops are divided into elite guards, cavalry, infantry, artillery, militia and feudal troops.

 The troops have different abilities but differ mainly in their morale.
 Most battles are won by reducing the opponents morale to zero rather than by destroying all factors in the army.
 With few exceptions, wars can only be won through a surrender and the appropriate time and conditions of a surrender is one of the key elements of the game.

 Reception

 Empires in Arms was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Alessio Cavatore commented "Anyone who knows the game Empires in Arms (EiA) would agree that it is a monster.
 It is one of the longest, most complicated, and most demanding board games that has ever been produced.
 It's certainly the longest I've ever played, and I've played quite a few.
 However, EiA has also been the most exciting, engrossing, and rewarding board-gaming experience of my life."

 Games included Empires in Arms in its top 100 games of 1986, calling it a "vivid game of the Napoleonic Wars.
 While land and sea conflicts are important, diplomacy and economic decisions play crucial roles too."

 It was nominated for the Charles S. Roberts Award Best Professional Game of the Year at Origins '84.

+Video game

+A video game adaptation for Windows titled, Empires in Arms: The Napoleonic Wars of 1805–1815, was released in 2007 by Matrix Games.
+Armchair General reviewed the game and called it "an easy recommendation for veterans of the boardgame and those who want to learn".